dracula/lsd/README.md

 ## Install

-The wait is over now you can enjoy dracula with the power of rust [lsd](https://github.com/Peltoche/lsd)
+The wait is over now you can blaze in dracula style with the power of rust [lsd](https://github.com/Peltoche/lsd)

 In order for lsd to display glyphs correctly you must have a nerd font installed. https://www.nerdfonts.com/